helium/HIP/0076-linear-lockup-curve.md

 veHNT implementation that is being developed in accordance with HIP-70, which does not specify details.

-In summary, the motivation of this HIP is to improve governance usability and long-term engagement and to provide clarity on the rules governing landrush.
+In summary, the motivation of this HIP is to improve governance, usability, and long-term engagement, and to provide clarity on the rules governing landrush.

 # Stakeholders